Poland protests to Belarus over 'intrusion' by armed forces

 The incident comes as Poland, a member of the European Union, faces significant migration pressure on its eastern border with Belarus.
 That border forms part of the EU's eastern frontier with autocratic Belarus.

-The foreign ministry spokesman, Łukasz Jasina, said that the incident took place on the night between Monday and Tuesday.
+The foreign ministry spokesman, Lukasz Jasina, said that the incident took place on the night between Monday and Tuesday.

 He said that the Belarusian charge d'affaires, Alexander Chesnovsky, was summoned to Poland's Ministry of Foreign Affairs on Tuesday.